Ordinary hero is a series, releasing a character backgrounds for TTRPGs, such as D&D, every other week.

 Almost no backgrounds tap into the jobs/skills associated with many of the Artisan Tools described in Chapter 5.
 Page 154.

-The closest thing to an unskilled laborer background is the Urchin, which sets you up with skill proficiencies in stealth and slight of hand, and tool proficiencies in the disguise kit and thieves’ tools.
+The closest thing to an unskilled laborer background is the Urchin, which set you up with skill proficiencies in stealth and slight of hand, and tool proficiencies in the disguise kit and thieves’ tools.

-The next closest is the Guild Artisan, which lets you choose what artisan tool you have proficiency in and gives you an artisan tool as part of your starting equipment.
-However, the mechanics of the game consider the Guild Artisan as a skilled laborer
+You choose what artisan tool you have proficiency in and pick an artisan tool as part of your starting equipment.

 Guilds are typically a collection of skilled laborers, who leverage collective bargaining power to demand better working and market (rights, monopolies, etc.) conditions…

-Durable Trades: by Rory Groves
+by Rory Groves

-A source of info on trades that stood the test of time.
+For trades that stood the test of time.
 As well as those that do not fall neatly under any of the Artisan Tools.

 This includes: